Related Content

 It’s important to use the ‘Ligne D (Sud)’ ticket gates as there are separate/different ticket barriers for trains heading in the opposite direction (Nord).

-If you have luggage, use the lift/elevator on the other side of the ticket gates; there are stairs, but no escalators DOWN to the platform.
+If you have luggage, use the lift/elevator on the other side of the ticket gates - it goes directly down to the platforms/tracks.

 4. On the RER platform / track:

-The platform is shared by Line B (Sud) and Line D (Sud) trains, the line B trains use the track towards the wall, while the line D trains use the track towards the middle, facing the northbound trains.
+The platform is shared by Line B (Sud) and Line D (Sud) trains, the line B trains use the track towards the wall (voie 42), while the line D trains use the track towards the middle, facing the northbound trains (voie 44).

-All Line D trains heading south from the Sud platform will call at the Gare De Lyon which is two station calls from Gare Du Nord, so don't worry about the final destination of the train.
+All Line D trains heading south from the voie 44 will call at the Gare De Lyon which is two station calls from Gare Du Nord, so don't worry about the final destination of the train.

 5. Boarding the train: